macias04/Digital-Electronics-Project/README.md

     # Stop program execution
     sys.exit(0)
 ```
-  - Configures sensors for temperature, humidity, light, and soil moisture.
+-Configures sensors for temperature, humidity, light, and soil moisture.
-  - Starts the web server and updates the OLED screen with collected data.
+-Starts the web server and updates the OLED screen with collected data.
-  - Implements light control using a photoresistor.
+-Implements light control using a photoresistor.
-  - Runs the server in a separate thread for real-time data updates.
+-Runs the server in a separate thread for real-time data updates.

 - **`server.py`**
 -Module where we defined the WiFi connections and the server for the web page